rashad-malik/MLEnd-Mini-Project/README.md

 ├── README.md                             # Project documentation
 ```

 The main notebook, **"Whos fibbing.ipynb"**, contains the entire workflow, from data preparation to model evaluation.
-You can view this in as a HTML file.
+You can view this as a [HTML file](https://rashad-malik.github.io/MLEnd-Mini-Project/Whos_fibbing.html).

 ---